 Blooms are most often found in shallow, warm water.
 Be especially mindful of secluded bays or beaches, where water is stagnant.
 Blooms can also be “pushed” across a lake by wind!
 In the right circumstances, the downwind side of your lake is more likely to have a bloom.

 In our lakes, cyanobacteria blooms will typically happen in mid-to-late summer.
-Warm weather and plenty of sunshine (as well as increased nutrients) are the key factors.
+Warm weather and plenty of sunshine (as well as increased nutrients come from a variety of sources, such as storm water runoff, and decaying algae and other organisms) are the key factors.